Monash University Toggle Search

 Floor talk, Saturday 17 July

-Image: Tim Johnson & Karma Phuntsok, Refuge painting 2003 (detail) Courtesy of the artists & Mori Gallery, Sydney
+Image: Tim Johnson and Karma Phuntsok, Refuge Painting 2003 (detail), dimensions unknown.
+Courtesy of the artists and Mori Gallery, Sydney